Advocacy & Policy

 NAEA Position Statement on Freedom of Speech Through Visual Expression

-[Adopted July 2011; Update of 1991 Statement on Censorship and the Arts Reviewed and Revised April 2014]; Reviewed and Revised March 2019]
+[Adopted July 2011; Update of 1991 Statement on Censorship and the Arts Reviewed and Revised April 2014; March 2019; April 2024]

 As the professional association for visual art educators, NAEA supports the following:

-• Individuals have the right to accept or reject any work of art, but do not have the right to suppress works of art for or by others.
-Censorship is contrary to democratic principles.
+• Freedom of expression in the arts must be preserved.
+Individuals have the right to accept or reject any work of art, but do not have the right to suppress works of art for or by others.

 Visual Art Educator Responsibility:

-The visual art educator should responsibly support the right of individuals to freely express and create in a personal voice and to experience, accept, or reject any particular work of art.
 The visual art educator should impress upon students the vital importance of freedom of expression as a basic premise in a free democratic society and support students in guarding against efforts to limit or curtail that freedom.

 [Note: The April 2014 revision amended the title “Position Statement on Freedom of Speech” to “Position Statement on Freedom of Speech Through Visual Expression.]